CodeMyst/TadayayaLang/README.md

 LOVE, SALTY
 ```

+## Requesting / Discussing features and reporting bugs

+Please feel free to create an issue on the [issues page](https://github.com/CodeMyst/TadayayaLang/issues)

 ## How to build

 Download dmd (or any D compiler, only dmd is tested) and simply build it.